 Micro-beads can enter your body through dermal absorption (entering your bloodstream via the surface of your skin).

 Applying products containing micro-beads near your eyes may injure your cornea.
 It's also possible the tiny beads will get under your eyelids, scratching your eyeballs.
-(Not pleasant!)
+Trust us when we say this: It’s not pleasant!

 What happens if you scrub your face every day?